SlicerLatinAmerica/TutorialMaker/EducationalMaterials.md

 </div>

 ## **3D slicer tutorials and educational materials**

+Team members enable linguistic collaboration between biomedical professionals and software developers in an enriched professional environment, with an exclusive and unique language experience in developing linguistic tools in an interactive and motivational environment, balancing technical-intellectual and cultural-humanitarian aspects.

+The inclusion of linguistic expertise in the team facilitated both cultural considerations and more effective collaboration between linguistic and technical members, bridging gaps in the humanities and minimizing translation conflicts related to the specialized terminology required by the software.
+This environment contributed to the development of innovative linguistic tools specifically designed to enhance workflow and address the unique challenges of software translation, as outlined in an academic <a href="https://www.dropbox.com/scl/fi/y6p7i940r9rso5a6lpoeh/Manuscript_In_Preparation.pdf?rlkey=ph0rq5an2swbm9csy6wbbnttc&e=1&st=lte9pyt2&dl=0" target="_blank">
+  paper in progress.  </a>  Additionally, the careful consideration of cultural nuances ensured that the translations were not only technically accurate but also culturally sensitive, thereby improving the software’s accessibility and global relevance.

 These materials are available in this <a href="https://www.dropbox.com/scl/fo/s6j6mfg0m89f1gb8f8fyf/h?rlkey=kzlbk9c2m5jnmqhsezp8gztd3&e=1&dl=0" target="_blank">
   dropbox folder.  </a>